Murder of Seth Rich: Shooting and death

 On Sunday, July 10, 2016, at 4:20 a.m., Rich was shot about a block from his apartment at the southwest corner of Flagler Place and W Street Northwest in the Bloomingdale neighborhood of Washington, D.C.

-Earlier that night he had been at Lou's City Bar, a sports pub 1.8 mi from his apartment, in Columbia Heights, where he was a regular customer.
+Earlier that night, he had been at Lou's City Bar, a sports pub 1.8 mi from his apartment, in Columbia Heights, where he was a regular customer.
 He left when the bar was closing, at about 1:30 or 1:45 a.m.
 Police were alerted to gunfire at 4:20 a.m. by an automated gunfire locator.
-Within about one minute after the gunfire, police officers found Rich conscious with multiple gunshot wounds.
-He was transported to a nearby hospital, where he died over 1 1/2 hours after being shot.
+Less than one minute after the gunfire, police officers found Rich conscious with gunshot wounds.
+He was taken to a nearby hospital, where he died over 1 1/2 hours after being shot.
 That he was not shot in the head is seen as evidence against the shooting having been an "assassination".
 According to police, he died from two shots to the back and may have been killed in an attempted robbery.
 Residents noted the neighborhood had been plagued by robberies.

 Rich's mother told NBC's Washington affiliate WRC-TV: "There had been a struggle.
 His hands were bruised, his knees are bruised, his face is bruised, and yet he had two shots to his back, and yet they never took anything ...
 They didn't finish robbing him, they just took his life."
 The police told the family they had found a surveillance recording showing a glimpse of the legs of two people who could be the killers.